Second-hand engineering machinery maintenance

 Quality vs. price

 You might want to buy new equipment because you’re worried that the used one might have defects or cost more in maintenance.
-While it can be true in some cases, the machines are often in excellent quality but much more affordable.
+While it can be true in some cases, second-hand engineering machinery is often of excellent quality but much more affordable.

 After the first year of the initial purchase, the used equipment price can drop as much as 40%, while the condition stays almost the same.
 The second point to remember is that if your company is located in a country that needs to ship most of the heavy machinery from other countries, transportation and manufacturing costs will add a lot to the initial price, especially if you need to send the equipment from overseas.